-- (a) "external engineering services" has the same meaning as defined in section 1 of the Act and consist of both "bulk services" and "link services"; - (b) "bulk services" means all the primary water, sewerage, waste disposal, sewage treatment facilities and means of disposal of effluent and other products of treatment, electricity and storm-water services, as well as the road network in the system to which the internal services are to be linked; - (c) "link services" means all new services necessary to connect the internal services to the bulk services; and - (d) "internal engineering services" has the same meaning as defined in section 1 of the Act and includes any link services linking such internal services to the external engineering services.
+- (a) "external engineering services" has the same meaning as defined in section 1 of the Act and consist of both "bulk services" and "link services"; - (b) "bulk services" means all the primary water, sewerage, waste disposal, sewage treatment facilities and means of disposal of effluent and other products of treatment, electricity and storm-water services, as well as the road network in the system to which the internal services are to be linked by means of link services; - (c) "link services" means all new services necessary to connect the internal services to the bulk services; and - (d) "internal engineering services "has the same meaning as defined in section 1 of the Act and includes any link services linking such internal services to the external engineering services.

-Part B: Development
+Part B: Development Charges

-Charges 118 Payment of development charge
+120 Payment of development charge

-- (1) The Municipality must develop a policy for development charges and may levy a development charge in accordance with the policy, for the provision of - - (a) the engineering services contemplated in this Chapter where it will be necessary to enhance or improves such services as a result of the commencement of the amendment scheme; and - (b) open spaces or parks where the commencement of the amendment scheme will bring about a higher residential density. - (2) If a land development application is approved by the Municipal Planning Tribunal subject to, amongst others, the payment of a development charge or an amendment scheme comes into operation, the applicant or owner of the land to which the scheme relates, must, subject to section 119, pay the development charge to the Municipality. - (3) An applicant or owner who is required to pay a development charges in terms of this By-law shall pay such development charges to the Municipality before: - (a) a written statement contemplated in section 118 of the Municipal System Act is furnished in respect of the land; - (b) a building plan is approved in respect of: - (i) the proposed alteration of or addition to an existing building on the land;

-- (ii) the erection of a new building on the land, where that building plan, were it not for the commencement of the amendment scheme, would have been in conflict with the land use scheme in operation; - (c) the land is used in a manner or for a purpose which, were it not for the commencement of the amendment scheme, would have been in conflict with the land use scheme in operation.
+- (1) The Municipality must develop a policy for development charges and may levy a development charge in accordance with the policy, for the provision of - - (a) the engineering services contemplated in this Chapter where it will be necessary to enhance or improve such services as a result of the commencement of the amendment scheme; and - (b) open spaces or parks where the commencement of the amendment scheme will bring about a higher residential density. - (2) If a land development application is approved by the Municipal Planning Tribunal subject to, amongst others, the payment of a development charge or an amendment scheme comes into operation, the applicant or owner of the land to which the scheme relates, must, subject to section 121, pay the development charge to the Municipality. - (3) An applicant or owner who is required to pay a development charge in terms of this Bylaw must pay such development charge to the Municipality before: - (a) any land use right is exercised; - (b) any connection is made to the municipal bulk infrastructure; - (c) a written statement contemplated in section 118 of the Municipal System Act is furnished in respect of the land; - (d) a building plan is approved in respect of: - (i) the proposed alteration of or addition to an existing building on the land; - (ii) the erection of a new building on the land, where that building plan, were it not for the commencement of the amendment scheme, would have been in conflict with the land use scheme in operation; - (e) the land is used in a manner or for a purpose which, were it not for the commencement of the amendment scheme, would have been in conflict with the land use scheme in operation.

-119 Offset of development charge
+121 Offset of development charge